-Voters who have misplaced their cards will be able to have them replaced (“duplicates”), for a 200 vatu fee, according to established schedules set by the registration officers; at headquarters, issuing of replacements (“duplicates”) is a continuous process, but it stops two weeks before polling day.
+Voters who have misplaced their National ID Card will be able to have it replaced for a fee.
+Issuing of replacements is a continuous process, but it also stops six weeks before polling day.

 Anyone who believes they should be allowed to vote and whose name is not on the voters list can ask the PEO to review their information.
 If they are still not happy with the PEO’s decision, they can appeal to the EC.
 The EC’s decision cannot be appealed to any other body.

 In 2017 the government of Vanuatu decided to introduce a “national ID card” to all its citizens.
 At the same time, the government also decided to link the civil and voter registration database, in order to improve the quality of the voter register and build trust around it, as well as creating synergies among various government agencies.

 These decisions resulted in the launching of a nationwide national ID card registration effort, jointly coordinated by the Department of Civil Registry and Vital Statistics and the VEO.
 Pilot projects of “joint registration” were designed and implemented in the island of Mota and Port Vila in 2017 and in Luganville in 2018.
 Currently, joint registration is still taking place in Luganville and Port Vila, with plan to expand to other parts of the country in 2019-2020.